Joegamer1/Joegamer1/README.md

 # Hey, I'm Joe

 I'm a SOC Analyst with a background in cybersecurity, networking, endpoint support, and hands-on infrastructure.
-I like building practical systems that solve real problems — especially when they make daily life easier, safer, or more automated.
+I like building practical systems that solve my own day-to-day problems — especially when they make my daily life easier to keep track of.

 Right now, most of my personal technical work is centered around a growing homelab and household operations platform.
 The goal is not just to spin up random services, but to build something organized, documented, secure, and useful.